Development of BioShock Infinite: Impact

 Levine had stated that his approach to video game development is comparable to sculpting a statue or writing a script, where one often will self-edit their own work after completing much of it.
 Roy stated of Levine, "He essentially makes a tremendous amount of a game so he can evaluate it, which makes sense.
 But when you're doing it on paper, thats one thing.
 When you’re doing it with real humans, time, money, emotions, obligations, it’s a completely different thing."
 Levine himself said that he had found in his past experience of development that he spent much of the development time toying around with ideas and concepts during which there may be no real game and otherwise procrastinating, but when a deadline was imposed "I find that when it's time to [ask] what do we keep, what do we cut, what do we focus on, what do we polish, that's really when the games made."

 Once the game had "gone gold" and was ready for release, there was some departures of employees, which most attributed to the standard ebb and flow during software development.
 The team started to transition towards developing three planned pieces of downloadable content for the game.
 Irrational was planning on working on the two episodic content, BioShock Infinite: Burial at Sea, while 2K Marin was to work on "Clash in the Clouds", a more combat-heavy story.
 Executives at Irrational found that the product 2K Marin was producing was not acceptable, and Irrational took over its development, having only about nine weeks to complete the work before it was scheduled for release.
 With the studio already down some numbers from the previous departures, in addition to many others taking time off following Infinite's release, this forced the remaining developers to focus heavily on completing the downloadable content.
 Another wave of employees departed the company around this time.
 Eventually, all three pieces of content were completed for release, around late 2013, but at that point, the studio had no other projects set up, leading to some concern about the fate of Irrational.
 These concerns were also fueled by Fergusson's departure in mid-2013; employees were told that Levine was considering what their next game would be given the current environment in the market, and a desire to work with a smaller team.
-Following the completion of the downloadable content, Irrational has a few rounds of layoffs to scale back the team.
+Following the completion of the downloadable content, Irrational had a few rounds of layoffs to scale back the team.
 Around February 2014, only about 70 full time staff along with five contractors remained, when Levine announced that he would be winding down Irrational, and laid-off most of the remaining staff, before eventually rebranding the studio to Ghost Story Games in 2017.